devRasp/hacktoberfest2021/README.md

  - Sign up with GitHub.
 (GitLab not supported here)
  - Fill about you. and go ahead.
  - Complete all the Steps.
 Good to go
- - Now submit 4 repo here.
+ - Now submit 4 PRs here.
 That's all.

 ![HacktoberFestBanner](../../blob/main/_src/footer-dark.png)